On February 11, specialists from the Moscow Region Mission Control Center, based on telematics data,

 Crew-5 mission team before launch.
 Photo: SpaceX, NASA Kenedy

-For emergencies prior to arrivalnew Soyuz, the plan assumes that Francisco Rubio will descend to Earth on the Crew-5 ship, along with four other flight participants who arrived at the station on this SpaceX ship.
+In case of emergency before arrivalnew Soyuz, the plan involves Francisco Rubio descending to Earth on the Crew-5 ship along with four other flight participants who arrived at the station on this SpaceX ship.

 The two remaining crew members (SergeyProkopiev and Dmitry Petelin) in this situation will return to Earth on the damaged Soyuz MS-22.
 The descent of two cosmonauts instead of three will be safer, according to Roskosmos: this will help reduce the temperature and humidity inside the ship.
 This scenario is considered solely as an emergency plan.
 After the arrival of the stable Soyuz MS-23, the emergency module will be sent to Earth with cargo and without passengers, and all three cosmonauts will descend on the new ship.